JulienChevron/JulienChevron.github.io/about.md

 permalink: /about/
 ---

-French computer science student.
+French computer science student from ENSICAEN.
-I love Java, Croque-Monsieurs and Jafacakes
+I love Java, Croque-Monsieurs and Jaffacakes

 ### More Information